gear-foundation/gear-wiki/docs/gear/why.md

 - Lack of scalability, low transaction speed, high transaction costs - all of it hinders the growth of applications in Web3
 - Domain-specific development languages lead to high barriers to entry.
 The need to learn new programming language and paradigms holds back the growth of developers entering Web3
 - Complex and inefficient native consensus protocols
 - Absence of intercommunication between networks

 ## Dotsama ecosystem (Polkadot/Kusama networks)

-The solution has been found in Parity technologies, who’re focused on creating a Layer-0 technology that connects blockchains together into one big network - Polkadot.
+The solution has been found in Parity Technologies, which is focused on creating a Layer-0 technology that connects blockchains together into one big network - Polkadot.

 Polkadot provides a system in which blockchains coexist and complement each other.
 Different parallel blockchains (parachains) are built on Substrate as well as Polkadot and connected to the relay chain and have a native connection.This allows for different nodes to run different application logic, keeping each chain on its own platform.
 All parachains are interconnected, creating a massive network of multifunctional blockchain services.
 Parachains compose the Layer-1 of the Polkadot ecosystem, the main difference in connection with other standalone Layer-1 blockchain networks like Ethereum, Bitcoin, Solana, etc. is that parachains are connected through Substrate Cumulus library and standalone blockchains through bridges.